saisankavi07/saisankavi-oop-IA1-/README.md

 # saisankavi-oop-IA1-
-Harvestable Interface – WheatCrop
+Problem B: Harvestable Interface – WheatCrop

+Student Details

+- Name: Saisankavi P
+- Register Number: 113024148085
+- Problem: B

-📌 Project Title
+1. Title

-Create an Interface Harvestable with Method "harvest()" and Implement it in a Class "WheatCrop"
+Create an interface "Harvestable" with method "harvest()".
+Implement it in a class "WheatCrop".

-📖 Description
+2. Objective

-This Java program demonstrates the concept of interfaces and implementation in Object-Oriented Programming.
+To understand the concept of interfaces in Java and implement an interface method in a class.

+3. Description

-An interface named "Harvestable" is created with a method called "harvest()".
-The "WheatCrop" class implements this interface and provides the implementation for the "harvest()" method.
+This Java program demonstrates the use of an interface named "Harvestable".
+The interface contains a method called "harvest()".
+The "WheatCrop" class implements the interface and provides the implementation of the "harvest()" method.

-The program shows how a class can use an interface to achieve abstraction and define a common behavior.

-🎯 Objective

-- To understand the concept of interfaces in Java.
-- To implement an interface method in a class using the "implements" keyword.
+When the program runs, it creates a "WheatCrop" object and calls the "harvest()" method to display the harvesting messages.

-🧠 Concepts Used
+4. Concepts Used

-1. Interface
+Interface

-An interface in Java is used to define a set of methods that a class must implement.
+An interface is a blueprint that defines methods a class must implement.
+In this program, the "Harvestable" interface contains the "harvest()" method.

-In this program:

-interface Harvestable {
-    void harvest();
-}

-The "Harvestable" interface contains the "harvest()" method.

-2. Implements Keyword
+Implements Keyword

-The "implements" keyword is used when a class provides the implementation of an interface.
+The "implements" keyword is used to implement an interface in a class.

-class WheatCrop implements Harvestable

-This means that "WheatCrop" must provide the implementation of the "harvest()" method.

-3. Method Overriding
+Method Overriding

-The "WheatCrop" class overrides the "harvest()" method and provides its own behavior.
+The "WheatCrop" class provides the implementation of the "harvest()" method declared in the "Harvestable" interface.

-@Override
-public void harvest() {
-    System.out.println("Wheat crop is ready for harvesting.");
-}
+Object Creation

+An object of the "WheatCrop" class is created in the "main()" method to call the harvesting method.

-💻 Program
+5. Java Program

+// Problem B
+// Name : Saisankavi P
+// Reg No : 113024148085

 interface Harvestable {
     void harvest();